RosettaCommons/documentation/rosetta_basics/structural_concepts/EnzymaticMover.md

 provide a minimal sequon, have 100% efficiency, and not be promiscuous.

 ----------
-Documentation created 5 April 2019 by Jason W. Labonte <JWLabonte@jhu.edu>.
+Documentation updated 5 July 2019 by Jason W. Labonte <JWLabonte@jhu.edu>.